-

 Components of the Best Soil for Growing Weed

 Creating the perfect soil mix is like cooking a gourmet meal.
-That is, the ingredients make all the difference.
+The ingredients make all the difference.
 To nurture healthy and thriving cannabis, pay attention to the components that make up your soil.

 Here's what you should look out for when mixing your soil: